animan01/docker-compose4wordpress/README.md

 * http://localhost:8990/ - phpmyadmin

 # Warning
 This configuration in development, please careful when use it.
+In the near future we will release a stable version.

 # Know issue
 * Change owner folder when deploying wordpress and log files.